github-tools/github-release-notes/docs/options.md

 In this case `gren` will group all the issues labeled with `enhancement` and `internal` under the title _"Enhancements: "_ and all the ones with `bug` under the title _"Bug Fixes: "_.

+#### Issues with multiple labels

+In case an issue has more than a specified label (e.g. both "enhancement" and "bug"), `gren` will prioritise based on the order (i.e. the issue will only appear in the "Enhancements" group).

 ### Extensions

 The accepted file extensions are the following: